Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Physics Simulation

 Rather than tuning individual parameters for specific outcomes, we adopt broad parameter ranges to encourage physical diversity across scenes.
 Within each physics module, parameters controlling stiffness, damping, friction, density, and interaction strength are randomized within physically plausible bounds.

 This strategy enables the simulator to generate a wide spectrum of behaviors for cloth, fluids, deformable objects, and rigid bodies, while avoiding overfitting to narrow physical regimes.
-As a result, the collected data exhibits substantial variability in geometry, motion patterns, and interaction dynamics, which is critical for training robust 4D world models.
+As a result, the collected data exhibits substantial variability in geometry, motion patterns, and interaction dynamics, which is critical for training robust models of observable geometry-motion dynamics.

+\textbf{Systematic Physical Parameterization.} To disentangle physical phenomena for effective learning, we decompose generation into nine distinct categories (e.g., Rigid Body, Fluids, Soft Bodies, Thermodynamics).
+This supports \textbf{curriculum learning} where models progress from mastering individual laws to complex compositional scenarios.
+As detailed in Table~\ref{tab:sim_parameters}, we enforce systematic randomization across material, environmental, and geometric attributes.
+We structure the datasets with progressive complexity (single to multi-object)~\cite{curriculum2018} and introduce parameter perturbation to prevent homogeneity, resulting in over 20,000 unique physical configurations.